 Hazard(s) Persons at risk Control measures Responsible A stock of face masks should be held on-site.
 A face mask can be given to the individual to wear on their journey home Poor standard of Client will brief cleaners to ensure workspaces are clean and hygienic though increased frequency of cleanliness at the premises cleaning: Surfaces (e.g. desks and tables) and objects (e.g. telephones, keyboards) need to be wiped with disinfectant regularly Special attention should be paid to contact points such as light switches and door handles Poor standard of Staff Once symptomatic, all surfaces that the person has come into contact with must be cleaned including: Client cleanliness at the Contractors all surfaces and objects which are visibly contaminated with body fluids premises following confirmed case Public all potentially contaminated high-contact areas such as toilets, door handles, telephones Public areas where a symptomatic individual has passed through and spent minimal time in (such as corridors) but which are not visibly contaminated with body fluids do not need to be specially cleaned and disinfected.
 If a person becomes ill in a shared space, these should be cleaned using disposable cloths and household detergents, according to current recommended workplace legislation and practice.
 Waste disposal Staff All waste that has been in contact with an infected individual, including used tissues, and masks if used, should Client (following occupation Contractors be put in a plastic rubbish bag and tied when full.
 The plastic bag should then be placed in a second bin bag of the venue by an Public and tied.
 It should be put in a safe place and marked for storage until the result is available.
-If the individual suspected infected person) tests negative, this can be put in the normal waste. person Should the individual test positive, further instruction will be obtained from PHE Post event it is Staff Closure of the workplace is not recommended.
-Client discovered that a Contractors Sissan S. confirmed COVID-19 Public The venue will be contacted by the PHE local Health Protection Team to discuss the case, identify people case attended the event who have been in contact with them and advise on any actions or precautions that should be taken.
+If the individual suspected infected tests negative, this can be put in the normal waste. person) Charled the significant test as a siting fourth or instruction will be a labeling of forms DUF Post event it is Staff Should the individual test positive, further instruction will be obtained from PHE Client discovered that a Contractors Closure of the workplace is not recommended.
+Client confirmed COVID-19 Public The venue will be contacted by the PHE local Health Protection Team to discuss the case, identify people PHE case attended the 1 abiic who have been in contact with them and advise on any actions or precautions that should be taken. event who have been in contact with them and advise on any actions of precautions that should be taken.